joostkremers/writeroom-mode/README.md

 The first `define-key` disables the binding for `s-?`.
 Substitute your preferred key binding in the second line to bind `writeroom-toggle-mode-line` to it.

-## Multiple writeroom-mode buffers ##

-It is possible to activate `writeroom-mode` in more than one buffer.
-The global effects are of course activated only once and they remain active until `writeroom-mode` is deactivated in *all* buffers.
-Alternatively, if you use `writeroom-mode` in multiple buffers with particular major modes (e.g., `text-mode`, `markdown-mode`), you can use the global minor mode `global-writeroom-mode`.
-This function enables the global effects and activates the buffer-local effects in all (current and future) buffers that have a major mode listed in the user option `writeroom-major-modes` (by default only `text-mode`).

-When `global-writeroom-mode` is active, the function `writeroom-mode` can still be called to enable or disable `writeroom-mode` in individual buffers (regardless of their major mode, of course).
-Calling `global-writeroom-mode` again disables `writeroom-mode` in all buffers in which it is active, also those in which it was activated manually.

 ## Adding global effects ##

-It is possible to define your own global effects and have them activated automatically when `writeroom-mode` is activated.
-For example, you may want to add your own font or colour effects, or replace the default fullscreen function with one that works in an older Emacs version.
-To do this, you should write a function that takes one argument and that activates the effect if the argument is `1` and disables it if the argument is `-1`.
-Then add this function to the user option `writeroom-global-effects` by checking the box "Custom effects", clicking the [INS] button and adding the function to the list.
+It is possible to add your own global effects to `writeroom-mode`.
+If there is a global minor mode that you want turned on when `writeroom-mode` is activated for the first time, you can simply add it to the user option `writeroom-global-effects` by checking the box "Custom effects", clicking the [INS] button and adding the function to the list.

+Alternatively, you can also write your own function.
+This function should take one argument and enable the effect if the argument is `1` and disable it if the argument is `-1`.
 To give an example, if you want to activate a minimalist colour theme in `writeroom-mode`, you can write the following function:

 ```lisp
 (defun my-writeroom-theme (arg)